-The Heritage Insurance Company Kenya Limited Year 2015 to Year 2020 strategy was developed by Staff and Management in liaison with the Board and was approved in Year 2015.
+The Heritage Insurance Company Kenya Limited Year 2022 - 2025 strategy refresh was developed by Staff and Management in liaison with the Board and was approved in Year 2021.

-The strategy is reviewed annually and built into the budgeting process for the respective years.
+The Company's strategic objectives are reviewed annually and built into the budgeting process for the respective years.
 At each quarterly Board meeting, the Board is briefed by Management of the progress made to achieve the various checkpoints as detailed in the strategic plan.